 The law, of course, is constantly changing in many areas.
 For years, prosecutors were able to call on ballistics experts to testify that a spent bullet recovered at a crime scene was fired by a particular firearm.
 Under a recent U.S. District Court ruling, an expert ballistician may no longer testify with such specificity and certainty.
 Now, the expert witness in federal court may only testify that there are markings on a bullet which are similar to those fired by a particular weapon.
 This is less powerful testimony and may be exploited by an experienced criminal defense attorney.
 Fingerprint evidence is facing similar legal challenges right now.
 In short, if you are charged with the serious crime of armed robbery, you should ensure that your attorney is experienced in these cases, and is up-to-date on recent case law.
 If you retain the Yannetti Criminal Defense Law Firm, you will have that assurance.

-Call For A Free Consultation With A Concord Home Invasion Defense Attorney
+Call For A Free Consultation With A Boston Home Invasion Defense Attorney

 If you are facing charged in connection with a home invasion or another type of robbery, get legal help as soon as possible.
-Contact a Boston armed robbery defense lawyer online or call 617-338-6006 for a free phone consultation.
+Contact a lawyer online or call 617-338-6006 for a free phone consultation.